shrpnsld/nest-in/README.md

 	INSTALL='sudo apt install'
 ```

-If multiple target variants have their requirements fulfilled, then the one that is declared first will be chosen.
-So with the example bellow, if the environment has both `curl` and `wget` installed, then the first variant will be chosen; if there's only `wget`, then the second one.
+If multiple target variants have their requirements met, the first one declared will be chosen.
+So, with the example below, if the environment has both `curl` and `wget` installed, the first variant will be chosen; if only `wget` is present, then the second one will be selected.

 ```bash
 downloader / [avail:curl]